apmitchell18/dql_vhot/content/04_DQL_Timeseries/index.md

 ### Exercise 1

-For these exercises, you will use the **[training environment](https://zcy16892.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebooks)**.

-Using the timeseries command create a chart within a notebook or dashboard that displays the avg cpu percentage split by host.
+Using the timeseries command, create a chart within a notebook or dashboard that displays the avg cpu percentage split by host.
 The resulting chart should be similar to the image below:

 _Note_ - the number of hosts in the training environment may be less than shown below.